When you think your rate bill is too high

 Check your capital valuation

 To check the capital valuation of individual properties, go to 'Valuation of domestic properties for rates' page.
 If you think your property's valuation is incorrect, you can apply online to have the valuation reviewed.

 Following a review, a valuation can go up or down.
 LPS can take three months or more to review a valuation.
 You must continue to pay your rate bill while LPS assesses your review.
 If your valuation is reduced, LPS will refund the amount you have overpaid or credit the amount due to your rate bill.

 There are reliefs and entitlements available to some ratepayers to help with rate bills, including:

 If you apply for help, you must continue to pay your rates bill while LPS assesses your application.
 If your application is successful, LPS will refund the amount you overpaid or credit the amount due to your rate account.

 Having difficulty paying your rates

 Payment of rates is a legal obligation.
-If you find it difficult to pay your rates, contact LPS to discuss a suitable payment agreement.
+If you find it difficult to pay your rate bill, contact LPS to discuss a suitable payment agreement.

-The rise and fall of property prices doesn't affect the rates you pay.
+The rise and fall of property prices doesn't affect the rate bill you pay.
 Your domestic rates are calculated on the individual rateable value of your property on 1 January 2005.